Nathan-Gilbert6917/Giraffe-Alert/README.md

 ## How TO: Run Terraform Script

 # Testing Information
+- Get test images from the giraffe-test-image folder in the repo
 - Put images of giraffe into the bucket defined under the image_api_bucket variable in the main.tf file.
 The default is giraffe_upload.
 - Load time: About 5 minutes
 - Destroy Time: About 5 minutes